vuesion/docs/en/v4/guide/contribute.md

 - Or you can improve the [docs](https://github.com/vuesion/docs)

-Thank you for using vuesion! :smile:
+Thank you for using Vuesion! :smile: